-This RFQ is open to individuals or organizations.
-Organizations wishing to apply must ensure the project team structure is clearly outlined with an organizational chart indicating lines of authority for personnel involved in performance of this potential contract (section C (2)(A)).
+This RFQ is open to individuals and organizations.
+Organizations wishing to apply must ensure the project team structure is clearly outlined with an organizational chart indicating lines of authority for all staff, personnel, and subcontractors, involved in performance of this potential contract (section C (2)(A)).